-Alar Lipping, Ph.D., Interim School of Kinesiology, Counseling, and Rehabilitative Sciences Director Christopher Lawrence, Ph.D., Graduate Program Director Purpose The Master of Science in Clinical Mental Health Counseling, a CACREP-accredited program, prepares students to be eligible for licensure as clinical mental health counselors.
-Specifically, this program prepares counselors for work in community agencies, hospitals, government agencies, and other mental health settings.
+Alar Lipping, Ph.D., School of Kinesiology, Counseling, and Rehabilitative Sciences Director Christopher Lawrence, Ph.D., Graduate Program Director Purpose The Master of Science in Clinical Mental Health Counseling, a CACREPaccredited program, prepares students to be eligible for licensure as clinical mental health counselors.
+Specifically, this program prepares individuals to provide counseling services to children, adolescents, and adults in private practice, hospitals, community and government agencies, and other mental health settings.
+Graduates are equipped to help individuals navigate normal life challenges, as well as those struggling with more severe interpersonal and mental health difficulties.
 Contact Information School of Kinesiology, Counseling, and Rehabilitative Sciences Graduate Office - MEP 203, counselored@nku.edu, 859-572-7892 The Master of Science in Clinical Mental Health Counseling is administered by the School of Kinesiology, Counseling, and Rehabilitative Sciences, located in the Mathematics-Education-Psychology Center (MEP), Suite 203.
 Admission Requirements Individuals applying must meet all requirements for admission to graduate study at Northern Kentucky University as defined by the Graduate Catalog at the time of application in addition to the following: To be eligible for admission applicants must have the following qualifications: A baccalaureate degree from a regionally accredited college or university with an overall minimum 2.75 undergraduate grade point average on a 4.0 scale.
 Undergraduate coursework must contain 48 semester credits (or equivalent in quarter hours) in the liberal arts.
-Baccalaureate degree must show completion of a statistics course with a grade of C- or higher.
 Application Process:

-- Submit an online application and application fee to the Office of Graduate Education. - Submit official transcripts of undergraduate and any graduate coursework sent directly from all institutions of higher education previously attended. - Submit official scores from the Graduate Record Exam (GRE).
+- 1. Submit an online application and application fee to the Office of Graduate Education. - 2.
+Submit official transcripts of undergraduate and any graduate coursework sent directly from all institutions of higher education previously attended. - 3.
+Applicants with an undergraduate GPA lower than 3.0 must submit official scores on the Graduate Record Exam (GRE).
 This requirement will be waived for those individuals who have already completed a master's degree. - 4.
-Submit the supplemental application including a 500-700 word essay demonstrating evidence of one's potential to work effectively with people, reasons for wanting to become a professional counselor, any relevant work or volunteer experiences, and examples of important events that have influenced one's career goals.
+Submit the supplemental application, including a 500-700-word essay demonstrating evidence of one's potential to work effectively with people, reasons for pursuing education to become a professional counselor, any relevant work or volunteer experiences, and professional goals.
+This essay will be evaluated for clarity, grammar, and structure/organization.
 Supplemental application is available on the Office of Graduate Education website. - 5.
-Three recommendations from people (former instructors, supervisors, colleagues, etc.) who are qualified to evaluate academic and professional potential in the field of counseling.
+Submit a writing sample.
+This may be a paper from the applicant's undergraduate/graduate studies that evidences their academic capacities or a new paper (3-5 pages in length) in response to one of the prompts available on the Office of Graduate Education website.
+Submissions will be evaluated for clarity, grammar, and structure/organization. - Three recommendations from people (former instructors, supervisors, colleagues, etc.) who are qualified to evaluate academic and professional potential in the field of counseling.
 These must be submitted on counseling recommendation form.
-Counseling Recommendation Form is available on the Office of Graduate Education website. - Submit a professional resume tailored to educational goals, including educational background, employment history, awards, and accomplishments. - 7.
+Counseling Recommendation Form is available on the Office of Graduate Education website. - Submit a professional resume tailored to educational goals, including educational background, employment history, awards, and accomplishments. - 8.
 Successful completion of an interview with the program faculty and a positive recommendation from the admissions committee for admission to the program, to ensure the candidate possesses the interpersonal characteristics and personal dispositions to uphold ethical standards of the counseling profession.
 A criminal background check (state and federal), although not required for admission to the program, will be required prior to enrollment in the counseling practicum and internship classes.
 The counseling program admits new students for the fall, spring, and summer semesters.
-Admission to the counseling program is competitive, and admission decisions are based on a holistic evaluation of each applicant's admission file. ◆Indicates prerequisite.
+Admission to the counseling program is competitive, and admission decisions are based on a holistic evaluation of each applicant's admission file.
+Indicates prerequisite.